21 March 2016 – 21 May 2016

 “I look at myself, and I paint myself, but they’re portraits of my mind, of my deepest thoughts.” - Tracey Emin, 2015

-Lehmann Maupin and White Cube are pleased to present I Cried Because I Love You, an exhibition by Tracey Emin, CBE.
-This joint exhibition takes place across both gallery spaces in Hong Kong and marks Emin’s first solo presentation in Greater China.
+Lehmann Maupin and White Cube presented I Cried Because I Love You, an exhibition by Tracey Emin, CBE.
+This joint exhibition took place across both gallery spaces in Hong Kong and marked Emin’s first solo presentation in Greater China.

 Emin, who came to prominence as an artist in the 1990s, is internationally celebrated for her challenging, profound, and deeply poetic work across a wide range of media.
 A modern day ‘Expressionist’, Emin explores ideas of narrative disclosure, drawing on subjects that are intimately bound up with her own biography, recalling events, dreams or emotional states in works that are starkly honest and personal, yet familiar and universal.

 For this major project, Emin has envisaged a continuous exhibition of painting, embroidery, and neon across two spaces that reflects the diversity of her practice.
 A narrative running through the exhibition focuses on a large stone located in an olive grove just outside Emin’s studio in the South of France.
 In a series of drawings Emin recollects a marriage ceremony that took place there last summer, where she wore a white shroud originally made to adorn her father’s body at his funeral.
 For Emin, her union with the stone–an immovable and solid form–becomes a metaphor for stability and enduring love.